teen vaping

 Doing a quick search on Google, she found a video on YouTube explaining to parents what a Vape pen looks like and realized they needed to have an urgent talk.

 Addison’s story isn’t unique, nor is it new.
-Millions of kids a generation ago got caught in similar ways for smoking cigarettes.
+A generation ago, millions of kids got caught in similar ways for smoking cigarettes.
 But vaping is different, and it has different health hazards.
 It’s also much easier to hide, and that is intentional.
 Devices are designed to blend in, and they often don’t have an odor.
 Remember the antics kids used to go through to remove the smell of cigarette smoke?

 There are a lot of myths and misconceptions about vaping — not just amongst teenagers but also parents and educators.